Are personal items that are stolen from your vehicle covered?

 Is there a way to pay my insurance online?

-What is the cost associated to get a policy with Fred Loya Insurance?
+What is the cost associated to get a policy with Loya Insurance Group?

 What is the coverage required by the State of Texas?